dat-ecosystem-archive/docs/papers/dat-paper.md

 ## 2.7 InterPlanetary File System

 IPFS is a family of application and network protocols that have peer to peer file sharing and data permanence baked in.
 IPFS abstracts network protocols and naming systems to provide an alternative application delivery platform to todays Web.
 For example, instead of using HTTP and DNS directly, in IPFS you would use LibP2P streams and IPNS in order to gain access to the features of the IPFS platform.

-IPFS and Dat share a number of underlying similarities.
-Both use Merkle DAGs to represent and deduplicate content-addressed pieces of data, have a mechanism for searching for peers who have a specific piece of data.
-Both have implementations which work in modern Web browsers, as well as command line tools.

-The two systems also have a number of differences.
-In order for IPFS to provide guarantees about interoperability, IPFS applications must use only the IPFS network stack.
-In contrast, Dat is only an application protocol and is agnostic to which network protocols (transports and naming systems) are used.
-As a result, Dat cannot make the same types of interoperability guarantees as IPFS.

-Dat keeps a secure version log of changes to a dataset over time which allows Dat to act as a version control tool.
-The type of Merkle tree used by Dat lets peers compare which pieces of a specific version of a dataset they each have and efficiently exchange the deltas to complete a full sync.
-It is not possible to synchronize or version a dataset in this way in IPFS without implementing such functionality yourself, as IPFS provides a CDN and/or filesystem interface but not a synchronization mechanism.
-In short, IPFS provides distribution of objects, Dat provides sychronization of datasets.

-Dat links are private and unadvertised unless they are explicitly shared publicly by the user, meaning that Dat supports private, end-to-end encrypted data exchange by default.
-In IPFS nodes must be encrypted to prevent them from being traversable (unlisted), but are still advertised.

 ## 2.8 Certificate Transparency/Secure Registers